armandojaleo/CosmoEmbedings/simulator/README.md

-# CosmicEmbeddings – Simulator
+# CosmoEmbeddings – Simulator

 This folder contains a local simulation environment for testing and demo purposes.
-The simulator now uses the CosmicEmbeddings SDK for all operations, including block creation, signing, validation, and cosmic signature verification.
+The simulator now uses the CosmoEmbeddings SDK for all operations, including block creation, signing, validation, and cosmic signature verification.

 ---